webhintio/hint/packages/rule-sri/README.md

 ## Why is this important?

-Nowadays it's very common to use third party resources from CDNs or different services (analytics, ads, etc.), and thus, increasing the risk surface of your web site/app.
+A common practice in modern web development is to use third party resources such as services (analytics, ads, etc.) and CDNs on a page.
+Doing so can increase the attack surface of your web site/app.

 While there are techniques to verify the agent is talking with the right server (TLS, HSTS, etc.), an attacker (or administrator) with access to the server can